 Now that you know how to ask for feedback after being rejected by an employer, here are a couple of things you definitely do not want to do…

 If they’ve rejected you after an interview because your interview went badly, they aren’t going to change their minds now.
 So asking for feedback should be all about improving yourself, finding out what you could do differently in future interviews, or what skills and experiences you could look to add to your resume moving forward.
 This is not an argument, or a chance to persuade them one last time.
 It’s not going to work, and it’s going to make you look desperate.

 So here are the top 4 things you should avoid doing when responding to a job rejection…

 How you start the call or email will make a big difference in the response you get.
 So make sure not to sound upset or bitter that they didn’t choose you.
 Try to sound calm and professional.
 You should already be focusing on other opportunities and applying for other jobs.
 This call or email is all about gathering info to help you get hired by those other employers.
 So you really need to sound like that.

 They’ve made their decision.
-One reason why it takes so long to hear back after an interview is because they are careful in their decision.
+One reason why it takes so long to hear back after an interview is that employers are careful in their decision.
 If they tell you that they decided to move in a different direction, they’ve made up their mind.
 So this call or email should not be about trying to change their mind.
 You’re gathering feedback and trying to get them to share information that will help you get *other* job offers.
 Arguing with them will not help you do that.
 So you don’t want to start the call by trying to persuade them to reconsider.
 That’s going to completely kill your chances of getting any useful feedback.

 No matter what happens, don’t start sounding desperate, and don’t beg.
 It’s going to make them want to hire you even less (if a future position opens up, etc.) Leave things on good terms so they remember you as a great candidate that they can think of in the future for other positions.
 By doing this, you can also network with them in the future.
 Even if they don’t ever directly hire you, maybe they end up connecting you with somebody who does hire you in a few years.

 Part of asking for feedback or criticism is accepting it and listening to it (how else will you improve?)
 So if they share any feedback at all, thank them for it.
 Don’t argue or make a counter-argument.

 Many employers will not provide any feedback after rejecting you.
 Even if you follow the steps here, you won’t get feedback from every employer.

 Why?
 Company policies and advice from their lawyers often prevent HR and hiring managers from sharing much feedback.
 So as frustrating as this can be, realize that they do not have to share anything.
 And if they do share feedback, it really is a favor they’re doing, and a sign they’re a great company in terms of how they treat candidates.

 This might be difficult to hear if you’re struggling to find a job, but getting angry at an employer that does take the time to give you feedback won’t help.

 I mentioned above that you shouldn’t be arguing or trying to persuade them to reconsider you for the job (because it won’t work).
 However, there’s nothing wrong with ending your call or email by saying:

 “I really appreciate your time in this process even though it didn’t end up working out.
 If a different role opens up that you think I might be a better fit for, don’t hesitate to contact me.
 Thanks again for the time spent discussing this opportunity with me.”